Château de Trévarez

 Castle in Quimper

-Château de Trévarez is a stately home located in Saint-Goazec, Finistère, Brittany, France.
-Built at the end of the 19th century, it was commissioned by James de Kerjégu, Chairman of the General Council of Finistère, and designed by the French architect Walter-André Destailleur.
-The château is one of the most recent built in France, completed around the beginning of the 20th century.
+Château de Trévarez, one of the most remarkable castles in Brittany, is a stately home located in Saint-Goazec, in the Finistère department of France.
+Built at the end of the 19th century, it was commissioned by James de Kerjégu, Chairman of the General Council of Finistère, and designed by the celebrated architect Walter-André Destailleur.
+The château stands as a striking example of how tradition and modernity merged at the dawn of the 20th century — often regarded as one of France's last great castles.

 The château is perched on a promontory overlooking the Aulne River, offering breathtaking views.
 Its architecture blends traditional styles with modern innovations, including central heating, electricity, and an elevator, which were cutting-edge at the time.
 During World War II, the château was occupied by German forces and later bombed by the Royal Air Force in 1944, leaving it heavily damaged.